 Whether writing fiction or nonfiction, it’s important to address your characters movements through space.
 How can you describe the movements of people in their mannerisms and daily life?
 And, how do you express the physical sensation of movement?

-To get a sense of writing the physical sensation of movement, try this writing exercise.
+To get a sense of writing the physical sensation of movement, try this verb-oriented writing challenge.

 Write in a moving car, or on a train or bus ride.
 Or on a plane.
 The point is to focus on your body’s sensations during the motion.
 What is the sensation in your fingertips?
 On your skin?
 In your guts?
 Would you describe it as a rush?
 A crawl?
 A tingle?
 Dive into it.

-Note: Of course, if you have motion sickness or this makes you ill, don’t do it.
+* Note: Of course, if you have motion sickness or this makes you ill, don’t complete this or any writing challenge that will be detrimental to your health.

 For most people, spending a few minutes honing into this sensation with a dedicated writing challenge focuses their active verb choice.
 Make your mind aware that motion is tied to sensation, and you’ll put the reader inside the characters’ skin.

-Looking for an editor to take your writing to the next level?
+Looking for an editor to challenge you to take your writing to the next level?